Skip to main content

 The French political environment is currently undergoing structural changes spearheaded by the presidency.
 In the last year, France experienced a prolonged period of civil unrest with nationwide strikes and protests denouncing controversial pension reforms.
 The protests, which attracted tens of thousands of participants in major urban centers, included roadblocks, arson, and violence against police.
 The strikes impacted rail and air travel, oil refineries, health and education, and other sectors.
 The protests turned increasingly violent when the government used a controversial law to force pension reform measures through parliament.

 France has previously suffered major terrorist attacks and remains a prominent target for transnational terrorist groups.
 Anti-terrorism measures introduced in the wake of several major attacks have somewhat reduced the threat posed by complex attacks.
 Islamic State (IS) and al-Qaeda (AQ) have also carried out several lower-profile attacks in the country, causing deaths and injuries.
-Although the proficiency of counter-terrorism operations has improved, further attacks are likely.
+Although the proficiency of counter-terrorism operations has improved, further attacks are possible.

 Petty crime, such as pick-pocketing and bag-snatching, is the main threat facing travelers.
 Several suburban areas are havens for organized crime, and rivalries periodically lead to targeted assassinations.
 France has well-developed infrastructure and healthcare facilities.